 - Data from Star Trek: The Next Generation also fits the trope - he has the strength of ten men, nanosecond reflexes, perfect aim, and other superhuman body feats.
 And he is a science officer.
 Excels at it, having perfect memory, infallible logic and being faster at data processing than the ship's computer.
 He isn't defeated in hand-to-hand combat once.
 (For the record, he can use the nerve pinch too, as demonstrated in "Unification", pt.
 2. He learned it from watching Spock use it.
 Once.
 Most non-Vulcans don't have the dexterity to pull it off at all, and even Vulcans have to be trained in it.)

 - Jean-Luc Picard has shown enough combat and survival ability that he could easily be a one-man commando unit.
 This is the man who prefers diplomacy and peace above all else, enjoys a glass of tea and some classical music while reading a 19th century novel, plays a flute and studies archaeology in his spare time, and is in his 60s.
+Oh, and a throwaway line in Q Who, combined with one of John de Lancie's later roles, establishes Picard as a scholar of early 21st century TV drama.

 - in fact he does serve as a one-man commando unit in one episode.
 When the villians of the week try to take over the Enterprise when they expect no one to be on, Picard, who is present only by accident, single handedly takes out the entire team.
 No one even seems all that surprised by his success.
 Oh, and he uses a Vulcan nerve pinch.
 (How he knew how to do it, we don't know, but Fanon has it that it's a holdover from his mind-meld with Sarek.)